 [Guidance note: Please amend each optional/ special schedule and reference here as applicable.
 Link to be provided to the Buyer where the additional schedules are held online].

-No other terms whether written on the back of, appended to this order, or presented at the time of delivery shall form part of the Call-Off Contract.
+No other terms whether written on the back of, appended to this Order Form, or presented at the time of delivery shall form part of the Call-Off Contract.

 CALL-OFF SPECIAL TERMS: